19 November 2024

 Not just another European sex bomb

 Senta Berger was born in Vienna, Austria in 1941 as the daughter of Therese Jany, a teacher, and Josef Berger, a musician.
-She first appeared on stage at the age of four, where her father accompanied his daughter's singing on the piano.
-At the age of five, she started ballet lessons, but Senta was asked to leave at 14 because she had ‘developed’ too much.
+She first appeared on stage at age four, where her father accompanied his daughter's singing on the piano.
+At age five, she started ballet lessons, but Senta was asked to leave at 14 because she had ‘developed’ too much.

 Film producer Arthur Brauner offered her a role opposite German superstar Heinz Rühmann in the deft satire Der brave Soldat Schweijk/The Good Soldier Schweijk (Axel von Ambesser, 1960).
 Brauner signed a contract with her for several films and cast her in Schlagerfilms like O sole mio (Paul Martin, 1960) and Adieu, Lebewohl, Goodbye (1961).
 She soon got tired of them, but Maria Brauner, the producer’s wife, helped her to get a part next to O.W.
 Fischer and Eva Bartok in the thrillers Es muß nicht immer Kaviar sein/Operation Caviar (Geza von Radvanyi, 1961) and Diesmal muß es Kaviar sein/This time it has to be caviar (Geza von Radvanyi, 1961).
 These spy thrillers, based on the novels by Johannes Mario Simmel, meant her breakthrough.